WELCOME TO

 cross of these two Emmerich daylilies proved very fruitful with our

-introduction of Crossing My Fingers.
-Whether you wish to call her a bi tone
+introduction of Cross My Fingers.
+Whether you wish to call her a bi tone or

-or a bi color, this daylily has been pleasing in its expression and growth
+a bi color, this daylily has been pleasing in its expression and growth for

-Like the pollen parent (Fear Not), C.M.F. is a total dormant and is
+the pollen parent (Fear Not), C.M.F. is a total

 The